cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

   - `component` - the Terraform or Helmfile component that the Atmos component provisions has been changed

-  - `stack.settings.spacelift.admin_stack_context` - the Atmos component for the Spacelift admin stack.
+  - `stack.settings.spacelift.admin_stack_selector` - the Atmos component for the Spacelift admin stack.
      This will be included only if all the following is true:

     - The `atmos describe affected` is executed with the `--include-spacelift-admin-stacks=true` flag

-    - Any of the affected Atmos components has configured the section `settings.spacelift.admin_stack_context` pointing to the Spacelift admin stack that manages the components.
+    - Any of the affected Atmos components has configured the section `settings.spacelift.admin_stack_selector` pointing to the Spacelift admin stack that manages the components.
 For example:

       ```yaml title="stacks/orgs/cp/tenant1/_defaults.yaml"